suleymancalik/stackmob-ios-sdk/OverviewForDocs.md

 There are two ways to persist data to StackMob:

 * Core Data
-* Lower Level Datastore API
+* Lower Level Data Store API

 <br/>